 Fran McNulty is the co-author of the nonfiction book Powerplay (Simon & Schuster).
 She has written features and food reviews for the New York Times, the New York Times Magazine, New York, The Nation, Barrons, the Chicago Tribune, the Miami Herald, the Boston Globe, and New York Woman.
 She has taught at City University of New York and William Paterson College.
 She holds a BA from Harvard.

-is the author of the short story collections Praying Drunk (Sarabande) and In the Devil's Territory (Dzanc Books).
+is the author of the short story collections Praying Drunk (Sarabande), which won The Story Prize's Spotlight Award, and In the Devil's Territory (Dzanc Books).
 He has published fiction and nonfiction in the New York Times Book Review, The Atlantic, Salon, Esquire, Iowa Review, Best American Mystery Stories, and Best American Nonrequired Reading.
 He has taught at Ohio State, Antioch, and Capital Universities, and the University of Toledo.
 He holds a BA from Anderson University, an MA in Creative Writing from Antioch, and MFAs in Creative Writing from Ohio State and the Iowa Writers’ Workshop.

 Nan Mooney is the author of the memoir My Racing Heart: The Passionate World of Thoroughbreds and the Track (HarperCollins), and the nonfiction books (Not) Keeping Up With Our Parents (Beacon Press) and I Can't Believe She Did That: Why Women Betray Other Women at Work (St. Martin's Press).
 Her work has also appeared in such publications as the Washington Post, the New York Daily News, Slate, the Seattle Weekly, and Hamptons Jitney Magazine.
 She holds a BA from Scripps College.